-A sales professional is well trained and prepared prior to engaging the potential customers and customers.
+A sales professional is well trained and prepared prior to engaging the potential customers.
 An unprepared sales person is his own worst enemy and unfortunately way too often they believe that they can, “Wing It” when presenting a potential customer.
 Integrity cannot be taken only given away.
 Once you compromise your integrity by misrepresenting your product/company, bending the truth to attempt to close the sale, you might as well go home.
 Properly trained and prepared a sales person can greatly effect their closing ratios which directly effects what motivates them, their income.
 Below are seven sales training strategies that helps you better prepare for stepping on the field to win regardless of the industry that you are in.
 The definition of insanity is, “doing the same thing expecting different results.”
 It is just not going to happen.
 We guarantee that simply implementing 2-3 of the below techniques will change your outcomes on the field of sales.

 1. Explain, Immerse, Reflect